-- Refers to the ratio of mass to volume. - Highly dense products will "weigh out" before they "cube out," which means that a load will reach the vehicle's weight limit before it fully fills the container.

-Iron ore will typically weigh out a river barge (highly dense).

-Coal will typically cube out a river barge (less dense).
+- Refers to the ratio of mass to volume. - Highly dense products "weigh out" before they "cube out," so a load reaches a vehicle's weight limit before it fills the container. - Iron ore (left image) will typically weigh out a river barge (highly dense). - Coal (right image) will typically cube out a river barge (less dense).